Oil prices broadly steady despite bearish signals

 Yet gains are likely to be capped until inventories start to show sustained declines.

-U.S. crude inventories <USOILC=ECI> rose by 5.7 million barrels in the week to Oct.
+U.S. crude inventories rose by 5.7 million barrels in the week to Oct.
 25, the U.S. Energy Information Administration said on Wednesday, compared with analyst expectations for an increase of 494,000 barrels.
+[EIA/S]

 "The U.S. stock report was anything but encouraging," PVM analysts said in a note.